IBM-Bluemix-Docs/mobilefoundation/jsonstore.md

 ### Query parts
 {: #query-parts }

 Query parts are used to build more advanced searches.
 Some JSONStore operations, such as some versions of `find` or `count` take query parts.
 Everything within a query part is joined by `AND` statements, while query parts themselves are joined by `OR` statements.
 The search criteria returns a match only if everything within a query part is **true**.
 You can use more than one query part to search for matches that satisfy one or more of the query parts.

-Find with query parts operate only on top-level search fields.
+Find with query parts operate only on top level search fields.
 For example: `name`, and not `name.first`.
-Use multiple collections where all search fields are top-level to get around this behavior.
-The query parts operations that work with non top-level search fields are: `equal`, `notEqual`, `like`, `notLike`, `rightLike`, `notRightLike`, `leftLike`, and `notLeftLike`.
-The behavior is undetermined if you use non-top-level search fields.
+Use multiple collections where all search fields are top level to get around this behavior.
+The query parts operations that work with non top level search fields are: `equal`, `notEqual`, `like`, `notLike`, `rightLike`, `notRightLike`, `leftLike`, and `notLeftLike`.
+The behavior is undetermined if you use non top level search fields.

 ## Features table
 {: #features-table }

 Compare JSONStore features to those features of other data storage technologies and formats.

 JSONStore is a JavaScript API for storing data inside Cordova applications that use the MobileFirst plug-in, an Objective-C API for native iOS applications, and a Java API for native Android applications.
 For reference, here is a comparison of different JavaScript storage technologies to see how JSONStore compares to them.